 Since its founding in 1928, Vouvray’s Domaine Huet has been the standard-bearer for great, age-worthy Chenin Blanc.
 And to this day, year after year, the estate produces some of the world’s most compelling white wines—and in a remarkable range that spans sparkling, dry, semi-dry, and breathtaking dessert styles.

 Victor’s son Gaston (born 1910) worked with his father from the beginning, and assumed full charge by 1937.
-With an obsessive devotion to quality, and an engaging showman’s personality, Gaston built the Huët legacy over the next 55 years, despite spending 5 years in a German POW camp during WWII.
+With an obsessive devotion to quality, and an engaging showman’s personality, Gaston built the Huët legacy over the next 55 years, despite spending five years in a German POW camp during World War II.

 For all his salesmanship, Gaston understood clearly that quality must come first—and that quality started with great vineyards.
 His Haut-Lieu parcel, which lies on Vouvray’s “Première Côte” (or “first slope”), is home to virtually all of the appellation’s acknowledged grand cru vineyards.

-In 1971, Gaston was joined by his talented son-in-law, Noël Pinguet.
+Gaston was joined in 1971 by his son-in-law, Noël Pinguet, and 1979 by chef de culture, Jean-Bernard Bertholmé.
 Together, they crafted legendary wines from their three parcels—with the vineyards and nature dictating which grapes would become Sec, Demi-Sec, or Moelleux.
-The estate always held back significant stocks of older vintages, and these wines’ near immortality has helped to further the Huet legend.
+The estate always held back significant stocks of older vintages, and these wines’ near immortality has helped to further the Huët legend.

-In fact, today, the estate may be making its most consistently great wines.
-The estate was one of the earliest adopters of biodynamic practices, and recent wines, perhaps more than any in the domaine’s history, achieve a fascinating level of transparency, purity, and knife-edged balance.
+With Bertholmé in charge of winemaking since 2012, the domaine may be making its most consistently great wines ever.
+It was one of the earliest adopters of biodynamics, and recent wines, perhaps more than any in the domaine’s history, achieve a fascinating level of transparency, purity, and knife-edged balance.

 As previously mentioned, at their discretion, the estate produces Sec, Demi-Sec, Moelleux, or Moelleux 1ère Trie (“first selection”) from any of the three principal vineyards.
 A superb sparkling Pétillant is also made, drawing grapes from all three vineyards, as well as from other small parcels on the estate.

-The original Huet vineyard is nearly 9 hA.
+Le Haut-Lieu—The original Huët vineyard is nearly 9 hA.
 It has the richest soils of the domaine’s three crus—a deep limestone-clay—and the wines are generally the estate’s most approachable.
 In some vintages, small quantities from nearby estate parcels may be added to Le Haut-Lieu.

 Adding to Cart.